 New home builders have been building more homes over the past four years (70 - 82 per year) than seen during the preceding six years.
 These figures, of course, only represent new homes being marketed through the MLS.
-Plenty of additional new homes are built by local home builders on lots already owned by the person who fact, we usually see quite a significant jump in contract activity in March, but that didn't happen this year.
-In May, however, we did see a reasonable uptick in contract activity, which helped to minimize the year-over-year decline in contract activity such that it has only declined 1% over the past year.
+Plenty of additional new homes are built by local home builders on lots already owned by the person who of 2020.
+But, now that June, July and August are in the books, the year-to-date pace of contract signing is up to 1,074 contracts in 2020 as compared to only 981 in 2019.
+This rapid surge of signed contracts indicates that we will -- at some point -- see a resurgence in the number of closed sales in 2020.